 Register as a New Patient

-Should you wish to register here with us, please come to the surgery and bring your identity proof (address and photo ID)
+Should you wish to register here with us, please come to the surgery and bring your identity proof.

 New patients who permanently reside within the current practice boundary who wish to register should come in to collect a registration pack from reception or you can download it below.
-New patients who are able to provide proof of address and a valid NHS number are asked to come back between 10:30 – 12:00 or 15:30 – 17:00 (please note on Thursday we close at 13:00) with their completed registration forms.
+New patients who are able to provide proof of address and a valid NHS number (if they have it) are asked to attend reception with their completed registration forms.
 Reception staff will help measure current blood pressure, weight and height.
-You will need to complete a Registration form and a New Patient Health Questionnaire.
+You will need to complete a Registration Form and a New Patient Health Questionnaire.

 The practice does not discriminate on the grounds of race, gender, social class, age, religion, sexual orientation or appearance, disability or medical condition.